phonopy/phonopy/doc/setting-tags.rst

 ``SIGMA``
 ~~~~~~~~~

-This tag specifies the deviation of a smearing function.
-The unit
-is same as that of final result of DOS, i.e., for VASP without
+This tag specifies the smearing width.
+The unit is same as that used
-``--factor`` option, it is THz.
-The default value is the value given
+for phonon frequency.
+The default value is the value given by the
-by the difference of maximum and minimum frequencies divided by 100.
+difference of maximum and minimum frequencies divided by 100.

 ::